karel-burda/locking-container/README.md

 For full use cases, see implementation of unit tests at [tests/unit](tests/unit).

 ## Integration
-Implementation resides in the `burda::stl::locking_container` namespace, so it might be useful to do something like `using locked_container = burda::stl::locked_container` in your project.
+Implementation resides in the `burda::stl` namespace, so it might be useful to do something like `using locked_container = burda::stl::locked_container` in your project.

 Include `#include <locking_container/locking_container.hpp>` or just `#include <locking_container/locking_container_basic.hpp>` for the basic version.